clairedavid/ml_in_hep/week2/NN1_modelRep.md

   name: lec05_2_ann
   width: 90%
 ---
  .
 Schematics of an artificial neuron.
 The artificial neuron (center blue) receives $x_n$ input features and a bias term $b$.
 It computes a weighted sum $\sum$.
-The activation function $f$ decides if the neuron is activated, or 'fires' the information to the output value $y$.
+The activation function $f$ decides if the neuron is activated, i.e. 'fires' the information to the output value $y$.
  <sub>Image from the author</sub>
 ```